Institute of Child Health, Kolkata

 Institute of Child Health is a hospital in Kolkata, India offering post-graduate training in pediatrics under West Bengal University of Health Sciences.
 It has a distinction of being the first pediatric institute of India.

 History

-The Institute of Child Health was set up by Dr K.C.
-Chaudhuri, the doyen of Indian pediatrics, in Kolkata in 1956.
-Pandit Jawaharlal Nehru, the then Prime Minister, inaugurated the institute on 16 January 1957.
+The Institute of Child Health was set up by Dr. K. C. Chaudhuri, the doyen of Indian pediatrics, in Kolkata in 1953.
+Jawaharlal Nehru, the then Prime Minister of India, inaugurated the institute on 16 January 1956.
 It is the first pediatric institute of India.